maplibre/maplibre-gl-js-docs/docs/pages/overview/index.md

     />
 }}

-Mapbox GL JS is a JavaScript library that uses WebGL to render interactive maps from [vector tiles](https://docs.mapbox.com/help/glossary/vector-tiles/) and [Mapbox styles]({{prefixUrl('/style-spec')}}).
+Mapbox GL JS is a JavaScript library that uses WebGL to render interactive maps from [vector tiles](https://docs.mapbox.com/help/glossary/vector-tiles/) and [Mapbox styles](/mapbox-gl-js/style-spec/).
 It is part of the Mapbox GL ecosystem, which includes [Mapbox Mobile](https://www.mapbox.com/mobile/), a compatible renderer written in C++ with bindings for desktop and mobile platforms.

 ## Quickstart

-To get started, you need to obtain an [access token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/) and a [style URL](https://docs.mapbox.com/help/glossary/style-url/).
+To get started, you need an [access token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/) and a [style URL](https://docs.mapbox.com/help/glossary/style-url/).
 You can choose from one of our [professionally designed styles](https://docs.mapbox.com/api/maps/#styles) or create your own using [Mapbox Studio](https://www.mapbox.com/studio/).

 {{
 <Quickstart />